Effects of Hurricane Wilma in Florida: Aftermath

+Florida's sugar industry was greatly affected; the cropping had already started and had to be halted indefinitely.
+Damage to sugarcane crops was critical and widespread.
+Citrus canker spread rapidly throughout southern Florida following Hurricane Wilma, creating further hardships on an already stressed citrus economy due to damage from Wilma and previous years' hurricanes.
+Citrus production estimates fell to a low of 158 million boxes for the 2005–2006 production seasons from a high of 240 million for 2003–2004.
+Forecasts projected a decrease of 28 million boxes of oranges, the smallest crop since the 1989-1990 growing season, caused by a severe freeze.

 More than 20 days later, some residents and business owners remained without electric service.
 Cable television and internet services as well as cell phone services were unavailable for up to two months in some areas.
 Power outages in southeastern Florida, notably in Miami-Dade, Broward, and Palm Beach counties, compounded the difficulties South Floridians faced following Wilma.
 Any traffic lights still standing were not working, causing an increase in traffic problems.
 Gasoline was in high demand for cars and generators; six-hour waits were common, due to lack of power to pump the fuel.
 Much of Miami-Dade, Broward, and Palm Beach counties were placed under a boil water order.
 Communication was also difficult—land lines were damaged, while cellular towers were either damaged, without power, or overloaded in capacity.

+By late-September 2010, roughly $9.2 billion had been paid for more than 1 million insurance claims that had been filed throughout Florida in relation to Hurricane Wilma.